pyroll-project/pyroll-core/docs/grooves.md

 ---
-title: The concept of grooves in PyRoll
+title: The concept of grooves in PyRolL
 author: Max Weiner
 date: 2022-08-03
 toc: true